oz9un/SysmonForLinux-Manual/README.md

 <p>&nbsp;</p>

 ### ▶ Event ID 11 ➡ FileCreate
-This event detects when file is *created* or *overwrited*.
+This event detects when file is *created*.
 This event can be useful when observing auto-startup folders, which are the favorite folder for malicious activites.

 All Description Fields:
 | ⬇  | ⬇  | ⬇  | ⬇  |  ⬇ |